The basics of mental health, stigma and ableism

 - people with mental health issues are mad or crazy

 - people with depression need to “just toughen up”

-- people who hear voices others don’t are dangerous or demon-possessed
+- people who hear voices others don’t are dangerous

 - people with mental health differences belong in an institution for the rest of their life

 - people with “scary” mental health conditions can’t have a normal, full, happy life like anyone else